Good stuff

 What is it?

-The second generation of the AMG GT supercar.
-And no longer a supercar.
-That arrived back in 2014 as an aggressive, long bonneted, two-seater.
-Now it’s a four-seat (OK, optionally) Super GT, a rival to the Aston Martin DB12 and Ferrari Roma as much as the Porsche 911 Turbo.
+The second generation of the AMG GT supercar – and no longer a supercar.
+The original arrived back in 2014 as an aggressive, long bonneted, two-seater.
+Now it’s an (optionally) four-seat Super GT, a rival to the Aston Martin DB12 and Ferrari Roma as much as the Porsche 911 Turbo.

-Very little is carried over from the first gen. The chassis architecture is all-new and shared with the SL, but Mercedes is at pains to point out this is not an SL with a fixed roof: the two cars were developed independently.
+Beyond the engine, very little is carried over from the first gen. The chassis architecture is all-new and shared with the SL, but Mercedes is at pains to point out this is not an SL with a fixed roof and that the two cars were developed independently.
 That’s clear when you start driving it.
 The GT is far more fluent and capable; not only than the SL, but also its aggressive and edgy predecessor.

 Has it followed the C63 down the hybrid path?

-Originally it didn’t, the GT first arrived with the familiar 4.0-litre twin turbo V8 in two states of tune: a GT 55 with 469bhp and a GT 63 with 577bhp courtesy of higher turbo boost pressure, better airflow and modified engine software.
+The GT first arrived with AMG’s familiar 4.0-litre twin turbo V8 in two states of tune: a GT 55 with 469bhp and a GT 63 with 577bhp courtesy of higher turbo boost pressure, better airflow and modified engine software.
 Then came the GT 43, complete with the bonkers little 415bhp 2.0-litre turbocharged four-pot from the AMG A45 S.

-However, in April 2024 Mercedes unveiled the range-topping GT 63 S E Performance that uses the same plug-in hybrid tech as the 831bhp GT 63 4dr, but here hoofing out 805bhp and 1,047lb ft of torque.
+However, Mercedes now sells the range-topping GT 63 S E Performance using the same plug-in hybrid tech as the 831bhp GT 63 4dr, but here hoofing out 805bhp and 1,047lb ft of torque.
 That power comes courtesy of the 4.0-litre twin turbo V8, an electric motor and a 6.1kWh battery, and the 0-62mph time of 2.8 seconds makes this the fastest accelerating Mercedes ever.
 Yeah, it’s quicker to 62mph than an AMG One.

 You can plug it in too, but you’ll only get around eight miles of all-electric range.
 It recoups energy remarkably quickly though, so don’t worry too much about the single digit range.

-Oh, and you can already have a slightly more track-focussed GT 63 Pro too.
-That gets an aero package as standard, extra cooling and a tad more power from the non-hybrid V8.
-That means 604bhp and 627lb ft of torque.
+Oh, and you can already have a slightly more track-focused GT 63 Pro too.
+That gets an aero package as standard (scroll past the E Performance in the gallery below to see for yourself), extra cooling and a tad more power from the non-hybrid V8.
+That means 604bhp and 627lb ft of torque to help better demonstrate the focus beneath, bespoke-compound Cup 2R semi-slicks a cherry atop its sharper attitude.

 How much do they all cost these days?

 Due to customer demand.
-Buyers of the old car complained that it wasn’t useable enough, that it was cramped, difficult to see out of and they wanted more space.
+Buyers of the old car complained that it wasn’t usable enough, that it was cramped, difficult to see out of and they wanted more space.
 The message was clear: ‘We’re going to buy Porsche 911s unless you give us what we want’.
 Only 5-10 per cent of AMG GT customers ever took their car on track, so that wasn’t a motivating factor.
+The Pro makeover is surprisingly subtle (at least compared to the old GT R Pro) until you learn a stat like that.

 So how practical is it now?

-It’s actually considerably bigger.
-180mm longer, and 70mm taller.
+It’s actually considerably bigger than the old car at 180mm longer and 70mm taller.
 It’s narrower than the last one though, due to customer feedback that they found it challenging to thread down narrow roads.
 They weren’t wrong about that.
 It’s a cleverly designed car – it doesn’t look larger than its predecessor, still has the thrusting front end, but the proportions and surfacing are good – it’s a handsome, striking car without being too overt.

 It still has a relatively long bonnet, but the cabin isn’t so comedically far back now.
-The driver has been shunted forward by 20cm and there’s a larger glass area to improve visibility.
+The driver has been shunted forward by 200mm and there’s a larger glass area to improve visibility.
 There’s a catch to all this.
 The weight has gone up considerably.
-At 2,130kg with fluids the GT weighs a quarter of a tonne more than the car it replaces.
-The hybrid is 2.34 tonnes.
+At two tonnes with fluids the GT weighs almost a quarter of a tonne more than the car it replaces.
+The hybrid is 2.2 tonnes.
 Just let that sink in…

 AMG is using plenty of it to help overcome the weight.
 It needed this new GT to have a broad sweep of capability and be easy to drive fast.
-The old car was snatchy at times (it got better as it was developed through the course of its life – the GT R was an awesome bit of kit), but this one couldn’t be.
+The old car was snatchy at times, though got better as it was developed through the course of its life, but this one had to be right from the off.
 It needed to be smooth, yet agile... tricky with the size and weight.

-Four-wheel steering was a logical, proven addition, but more radically the GT has done away with anti-roll bars.
-Instead, it features hydraulic cross-linked dampers; the same tech McLaren fits to the 750S.
-Pressure through the system not only varies suspension stiffness, but can act very fast to resist roll through corners.
+Four-wheel steering is a logical, proven addition, but more radically the GT has done away with anti-roll bars.
+Instead, it features hydraulic cross-linked dampers – the same tech McLaren fits to the 750S.
+Pressure through the system not only varies suspension stiffness but can act very fast to resist roll through corners.
 It’s also optional on the SL, and will even be fitted to the G-Class in due course.

-There’s also active aero via a five-position rear spoiler and drop-down underbody panel behind the front splitter, while the 4WD system – as in the E63 and others – can be rear-wheel drive only in Drift mode.
+There’s also active aero via a five-position rear spoiler and drop-down underbody panel behind the front splitter, while the 4WD system deployed in all models above the 4cyl GT 43 can, as per other AMGs, be made rear-wheel drive only in Drift mode.
 There are six driving modes and an electronic differential on the rear axle.
 It’s a complex car, but to drive it’s friendly and benign, rides comfortably and quietly, yet has enough driving nous to entertain.
-The hybrid E Performance is even more complex.

-It’s rounded and fun, though on a very bumpy UK B-road, the 63’s rear axle can manage to run out of vertical travel if you’re pressing on in one of the more committed modes.
+It’s rounded and fun, though on a very bumpy UK B-road the 63’s rear axle can manage to run out of vertical travel if you’re pressing on in one of the more committed modes.
 It’ll skip a little if you’re not careful.
 Use a slightly softer suspension setting if you live in the countryside: it’ll be ultimately faster and less airborne.
 We’ve only driven the E Performance on smooth German roads, but it also rides wonderfully in its softer settings.
+The Pro we’ve only sampled on track thus far, but it doesn’t alter the suspension setup so should prove as liveable as its siblings.

 How does it stack up against rivals?